Shazixnar/ATO-Real_Voodoo_Witch_Malukah/README.md

 Jinx: When dealing damage with a Hit, apply 2 Dark and Poison.
 Regeneration on heroes increases Shadow damage by 0.5 per charge.

-Healing Brew: All heroes gain +1 to All damage done and Heal reveived for every 18 hp above 120 hp they have.
+Healing Brew: All heroes gain +0.2 and +0.2% to All damage done and Heal reveived for every 9 hp above 120 hp they have.
 When you play a \"Healing Spell\" or \"Shadow Spell\" card that costs Energy, refund 1 Energy and grant 2 Regeneration and 1 Vitality to the lowest HP hero.
 (3 times/turn).

 ### Level 5

 Shadow Form: Dark and Poison +2.
 Dark on monsters explosion charges charges +5 and deals 0.5 more damage per charge.

+Mojo: Regeneration +1, Vitality +1, Max charge is 75.
+When you play a \"Healing Spell\" card, Dispel 1 to all heroes.

 PS: I modify the logic of increasing dark explosion stack.
 Now **The Dark One** and other equipment can stack together.